ozra/onyx-lang/README.md

 * **Well, anything really**, except hard real time applications (where you'd probably use C - however it is _fully possible_ in Onyx)

 ## Relation to Crystal ##

 Onyx uses Crystal backend semantics, type inference and code generation, and as such it's basically just an alternative syntax / front-end, with some additional semantics.

-It's not intended as a competitor to Crystal, but rather a different approach to the same linguistic "core".
+It's not intended as a competitor to Crystal, but rather a different approach to the same linguistic "core" - a complement.
 Crystal is a fantastic project and language, the gripe for some of us is its "stay true to Ruby" motto, which keeps it from being _the_ next generation language of choice, because of accumulated inconsistencies hindering free innovation.

 Without the effort of the Crystal team, Onyx wouldn't be on its way _today_ - Onyx would still be one of my countless experimental implementations that come to a halt and are re-iterated again and again (I coded my first _transpiler_